elibenporat/learn-to-code-rust-baseball/articles/04 - De-Serialization.md

 In Chapters 1 & 2 we discussed the motivation for this series and got our very first "Hello, baseball" application working.
 Each chapter builds upon the previous chapters.
 You'll need a working Rust installation, along with a good text editor.
 I recommend the excellent (and free) Visual Studio Code.

 Chapter 3 covered the basics of downloading a file from the internet.
-We used the excellent [Isahc](https://crates.io/crates/isahc) crate for this.
+We used the excellent [Isahc](https://crates.io/crates/isahc) crate for this and pulled Mike Trout's bio.

 ## Important Copyright Notice

 The data we are going to leverage are all copyright MLB, subject to the [copyright notice](http://gdx.mlb.com/components/copyright.txt) by MLBAM.
 Neither the author, nor this series, are affiliated with Major League Baseball.
-We will be using the data in a non-commercial, non-bulk manner, for education purposes only.
+We will be using the data in a non-commercial, non-bulk, manner, for educational purposes only.

 ## Serialization and De-serialization